Katsutokuji

 Recommended season: Year-round

-■ A soul-stirring national treasure: The Three Statues of Yakushi Nyorai
+■ A soul-stirring national treasure: The three statues of Yakushi Nyorai

-■ A 'tranquil grove' where time seems to stand still
+■ A "tranquil grove" where time seems to stand still

 • The original landscape of prayer: Thatched roofs and ancient stone monuments.
 In the silence where only the sound of swaying trees resonates, you can touch the smile of the Buddha that the former monks must have gazed upon.